 Perjury is the criminal offense of lying under oath.
 A perjury charge may be brought when someone makes a false statement after being sworn in or promising to tell the truth in a legal situation.
 For instance, a person giving testimony on the stand during a court case who tells a lie may be charged with perjury.
 Someone who lies during a deposition, or who lies on a signed declaration or affidavit can also be charged with this offense.

 Some states classify perjury as a felony as well.
 Penalties for a felony are always more serious than a misdemeanor and can include large fines, and a year or more of jail or prison time.
 In other states, however, perjury may be a misdemeanor.
-In New York, for instance, whether perjury is a felony or a misdemeanor depends upon the lie that was told and the impact of that lie.
+In New York, for instance, whether perjury is a felony or a misdemeanor depends upon the lie that was told, its purposes, and the impact of that lie.
 Under New York law, simply telling a lie under oath is a class A misdemeanor, but telling a material lie under oath, or an important lie, is a felony.

 Get Legal Help Today

 Find the right lawyer for your legal issue.

 In order for a defendant to be found guilty of perjury, the prosecutor must prove all elements of the crime beyond a reasonable doubt.